Kalvium-Program/lab-js-oops-blog-boilerplate/README.md

 [How to approach a lab](https://docs.google.com/document/d/1SZ2Pryj6kAJj63wdB2_xVJgQHq6GddeZQ3nqDXYeaBA/edit?usp=sharing)

+Along with a test page, you will also have a webpage -- which will display all your frontend work.

+You can toggle between the webpage and testpage - by clicking on the respective buttons.

 ## Instructions

 We must write the correct code in the src/app.js file.
 In this file you will find the following starter code: